Arosh-Upathilak/portfolioAAU/README.md

 - [License](#license)

 ## About Me
 I am Arosh Upathilak, a Web Designer.
+With a keen eye for detail and a passion for creating visually appealing and user-friendly web designs, I have honed my skills in various aspects of web design.
+My expertise lies in crafting responsive and interactive websites that provide an excellent user experience.
+I am proficient in utilizing modern web technologies and tools to bring creative ideas to life.

+## Skills
+- **Programming Languages**: HTML, CSS, JavaScript
+- **Frameworks/Libraries**: React, Bootstrap, jQuery

 ## Contact
 Feel free to reach out to me via: